rococo

 Frequently asked questions about rococo

-What is the origin of rococo?
+What is the etymology of rococo?

-What does rococo mean today?
+What does rococo mean?